simonhw/seed-calendar/README.md

 ### To Do list and notes

+css comments

 add contant link at bottom

-justify no nav or footer
+talk about separating vegetables object into its own js file

 404 with redirect, credit previous project

-talk about separating vegetables object into its own js file

-css comments

-fix rowGapm image name